Digital-Tech-KKHS/game-design-grace-s-team/documents/Game Design Document.md

 # {Owl escape}

 # Elevator pitch
- I am developing an open world RPG game that is set in the mediaeval time with aspects of real time.
-The gameplay is story driven and is centered around an owl, and its journey to redeem itself and learn quality of life without everything being handed to you.
+ I am developing an open world RPG game that is set in the medieval time with aspects of real time.
+The gameplay is story driven and is centered around an owl, and its journey to redeem itself and learn qualities of life without everything being handed to you.

 # Concept Overview
 The beginning concept of the game was for there to be an owl that has its ability to fly taken away from it by some magical force, and so it ventures to get its "wings" back, its ability to fly.
 Along the way it will face challenges and obstacles that it must face and avoid to continue onwards.
-The way the levels will work is that it is up to the player which way they go but eventually all the levels will lead back to either the beginning level or the end level.
+The way the levels will work is that it is up to the player which way they go but eventually all the levels will lead to the end level.

 ### Genre: Open-world RPG / Action:
-the genre is a type of good vs evil and journey type experience that is highly based on man vs nature and man vs self.
+The genre is a type of good vs evil and journey type experience that is highly based on man vs nature and man vs self.
 It will have aspects of action and journey.

 ### Target audience:

 > Age: 15-30
 > (Teens)
-> Gender: Male/Female
+> Gender: Any
 > People that are interested in animal games, or fantasy and adventure
 > People that want a game with cute graphics and characters

 # Theme and setting

 The theme of the game is that it is an adventure type RPG and you travel across the lands to reclaim something that you once took for granted.
 The setting of the game is natural with ocean and forests.
-It also has sections of desserts and Tundra's.
+It also has sections of deserts.
 I wanted to make it so that throughout the nature there are hints of man made items that don't look like they belong or like they are trashed there and the owl has to avoid them because it can get caught in it and die.
-I wanted the theme to be not only be adventure but also mystery in a way so that the player can search unknown territories and find new things.
+I wanted the theme to be not only adventure but also mystery in a way so that the player can search unknown territories and find new things.

 # Project scope
 The project will be a game that I will design and make art for.

 ## Our team
-I am on a team by myself but will listen to what my classmates and teacher have to offer and what advice I can get from them
+I am on a team by myself but will listen to what my classmates and teacher have to offer and what advice I can get from them.

 # Timeline
-The project should take around 2 terms and will start from week 5 term 1 to week 9 term 3 The timeline for my game is from around medieval time.
-The game relies heavily on the art and story so I have to make sure that I allow enough time for those aspects to be to be completed to the best of my ability and to a quality that I am happy with
+The project should take around 2 terms and will start from week 5 term 1 to week 4 term 3.
+The timeline for my game is from around medieval time.
+The game relies heavily on the art and story so I have to make sure that I allow enough time for those aspects to be completed to the best of my ability and to a quality that I am happy with.

 # Success Criteria